floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 }
 ```

-Without integer promotion, there's also surprising cases like this:
+There's also surprising cases like this:

 Assuming that: